Ludawi/python-dotenv/README.md

 env = GetEnv('ENV_VARIABLE_KEY')
 ```

-3. Access the values of ypur .env file using strings if needed.
+3. Access the values of your .env file using strings if needed.

 ```python
 text = str(env)